-The FMCSA misspelled the word “to” on their website.
+The FMCSA misspelled the word “to” on their website (broken link).
 What makes it ironic is the misspelled word is on the page about truckers being required to be able to read and speak English.
 LOL

 I don’t mention this on the podcast, but I link to TD67: The Road To Smutville in the blog post.